 2. Next, fry the tofu.
 Heat some oil in a frying pan on medium heat, and then add the tofu to the pan.
 Cook the tofu until it is golden brown all over - this will take a couple of minutes on each side.
 Set the tofu aside.

 4. Grab a large pan and heat up a splash of oil in it.
-When it’s hot, chuck the onion in the pan.
-Cook it until it is soft and has turned translucent.
+When it’s hot, pop the onion in the pan.
+Cook until it is soft and has turned translucent.
 Then add garlic and spices to the pan.
 Heat them for a couple of minutes until they are fragrant.

 5. Pour the blended spinach mixture into the pan with the garlic, onion and spices.